kstillsOgburn-hamilton/malicious-url-detector/README.md

 ```

-### steps to run the trained model 🛑 only run this code if you want to use the trained the model; othwerise run code in step 5 to run the model immediately after training it.
+## steps to run the trained model
+## 🛑 only run this code if you want to use the trained model; othwerise run code in step 5 to run the model that you've just trained.

 ### step 1. install dependencies
 ```bash
 pip install -r requirements.txt